Articles / The 10 Minute Workflow Pick

 Pick one workflow without debate

-Quick test.
-If you had one free hour today, could you name the one workflow that would make your week easier?
+Quick test: if you had one free hour today, could you name the one workflow that would make your week easier?

 The problem with long lists